Fivium/code-forensics/README.md

   </tbody>
 </table>

-## Upcoming features
-In time I'm also planning to add the following analyses in future versions of code-forensics:
-- code fragmentation analysis: to be used together with the current developer effort analysis to see if the fragmentation in your files is healthy or not.
-- code age analysis: another perspective to find out how old and stable the different parts of your codebase actually are.

-Of course, if you think there could be any new analysis or feature that could be useful in this tool, you're welcome to open a new issue and even to help directly with the code!

 ## License
-Copyright &copy; 2016-2021 Silvio Montanari

 **code-forensics** is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License v3.0 or any later version](http://www.gnu.org/licenses/gpl.html).

 ### Acknowledgements